 I’ve come to see myself in a similar way, as a “My Fair Lady” of sorts.
 I would rather be myself, authentic, instead of pretending to believe this or that just to fully fit in on one side or another.
 But it means sometimes journeying through no man’s land.
 I will be misunderstood.
 A lot.

 It’s my experience that people don’t ask questions, they just write me off.
-If they hear I’m a feminist they assume I’m pro-choice, if they hear I’m an evangelical, they assume I’m anti-LGBTQ.
+If they hear I’m a feminist they assume I’m pro-choice, if they hear I’m an evangelical, they assume I’m anti-LGBT.
 You get the drift.
 But I wonder … how many times have I made similar incorrect assumptions about others?
 Continue reading My Fair Lady